Kingdreamsoul/Server/README.md

 How to use:
 run 'node.httpServer.js &' in terminal
-run 'phonegap serve' in terminal access http://developer.cege.ucl.ac.uk:31276
+and then run 'phonegap serve' in terminal access http://developer.cege.ucl.ac.uk:31276